 The main benefit of this model lies in its flexibility.
-It’s easy to adjust requirements, shift to new directions, and rework features on the basis of user feedback.
+It’s easy to adjust requirements, shifts to new directions, and rework features on the basis of user feedback.
 You can gather in the early stages to develop software with a strong product-market fit.

-When to use Time & Material
+When to use Time and Materials

 - A Time & Materials contract is usually used for projects where the scope is not yet fully known and when businesses are still looking for a product-market fit.

 - Long-term projects with dynamic requirements are another good use case for the Time & Materials contract.
 It’s simple – if you need the flexibility to modify the scope and add or change new features, the Time and Materials model is a good pick.

 Since the contract is in unit price, you can easily modify the amount of work.
 Consequently, can revise designs, change your focus, or plan new features during the project implementation.

 This agreement comes in handy for larger projects.
 As a result, you’ve set some general goals but knowing how they will be reached is not as important beforehand.
 Midsized companies and startups often find it easier to make decisions during the process.
 Moreover, their strategy constantly evolves together with the development process.
 That’s why the Time & Materials approach is so popular for projects that follow the agile methodology of software development.